griffithlab/GenVisR/README.md

 1. Install system requirements (may not be neccessary)

--   GenVisR imports a number of R packages that have common system requirements, these may already be installed depending on you're system.
+-   GenVisR imports a number of R packages that have common system requirements, these may already be installed depending on your system.
 Reading messages during the GenVisR install will provide instructions, on "vanilla" ubuntu the following command will install all of these system requirements.

 ``` bash
 # Example command on a vanilla UBUNTU install